 But if you go, how will he ever find you again?

 You wish, over and over, that you’d given him what he wanted, when all he wanted was for you to say yes, we should stay in that hostel, and yes, we should climb that mountain tomorrow, and yes, we should take our Pisco sours in that bar tonight.
 Your staunch refusal to be dragged around a foreign country like a child or a package tourist seems trifling.
 You wouldn’t have come to Peru alone.

 You tell yourself: I have my passport and I have money.
 You flex your independence and haul the red behemoth over your shoulder, then walk briskly across the plaza to a café that’s been emanating wafts of papas fritas.

 And that’s when you see him, staring at you from behind his cerveza, wondering how long it was going to take you to make the trip.

-If you are interested in reading more of Rachel's work please get in touch at email@example.com
+If you are interested in showcasing one of your short stories or reading more of Rachel's work please get in touch at email@example.com

 This one-page (flash fiction) short was first published in Ten Pint Ted & Other Stories & Poems (Fish Anthology 2009)